osg-htc/collaboration-support/docs/index.md

 ## Contact Us

-Open a Ticket by sending an email to [help@osg-htc.org](mailto:help@osg-htc.org) and request support for your collaboration project.
+ * For technical support of existing project create a ticket by sending an email to [support@osg-htc.org](mailto:support@osg-htc.org).
+Please, ensure that you mention in your email the name of your collaboration and the access point where you have an account.
+ * For new projects and to learn more about OSG/PATh collaborations services please email: <collab-support@osg-htc.org>.
 ***